DongkwanYi/OLEDBOXER/README.md

 * Gitpod for compile : https://github.com/EdgeTX/edgetx/wiki/Building-radio-firmware-in-a-webbrowser-with-Gitpod

-* Or, download "OLEDBOXER284_mode1.bin" or "OLEDBOXER284_mode2.bin" and flash it!(choose your stick mode)
+* Or, download "OLEDBOXER284_mode1.bin" or "OLEDBOXER284_mode2.bin" and flash it!(choose your default stick mode)

 Wiring and hardware photos are attached.